A Low-rank Approximation for MDPs via Moment Coupling: Sister-chain construction via aggregation

-In this way, aggregation gives rise to a family of lower rank chains with law $\wtilde P[\bg,\bu] := P \bg \bu$ on the detailed state space, which we call the $(\bg,\bu)$-\emph{lifted chain}.
-The lifted chain's value is $c+\alpha P \bg R$ and, as such, is obtained from the lower dimensional $R$, reducing the computational complexity.
-In the control context, this will allow us to avoid full policy optimization on $\calS$ during policy iteration; see \S \ref{sec:optimization}.
+In this way, aggregation gives rise to a family of lower rank chains with law $\wtilde P[\bg,\bu] := P \bg \bu$, which we call the \textit{$(\bg,\bu)$-\emph{lifted chain}}, on the detailed space.
+Note that these values are still obtained from the lower dimensional $R$ and thus enjoy the reduction in computational complexity.

-{\em The sister chain will thus be a lifted chain whose parameters are tuned for moment matching}.
-In an architecture with representative states, $R=\bu\tilde{V}$ simplifies to $R(l)=\tV(x_l)$.
-In that case the degrees of freedom are in (a) the choice of the representative states and (b) the design of the aggregation matrix $\bg$.